sandeepdroid1987/reactnative-redux-demo/README.md

 yarn web
 ```

-## The Challenge
+## What it includes

-You have to implement an Expo/React Native app that fulfills the following requirements:
+An Expo/React Native app that fulfills the following requirements:

 1. A user can authenticate and visualise his/her training plan for the week.
 2. A user can see details about the workout sessions (past and future): name, duration, type, status (completed or not).